glentner/KernelFit/README.md

 **Dependencies:**
 STL and OpenMP

+**Exceptions:***
+The KernelFit objects will throw `KernelFitError` when given unacceptable inputs for the constructors.

 The header and source file, *KernelFit.hh* and *KernelFit.cc*, respectively are located in the *Source* directory.
 The user should simply put the header file with the other header files for their project and compile, link the